John Hood: How the spending spree in Washington will end

 The fiscally conservative thing to do, then, was to offset the budgetary impact of the tax cuts with spending restraint.
 Why didn’t Republicans do that?
 Because it was hard work.
 Nips and tucks wouldn’t suffice.

-In a moment of Yogi Berra-like insight, the economist Herbert Stein once observed that “if something cannot go on forever, it will stop.”
+In a moment of Yogi Berra-like insight, the economist Herbert Stein observed that “if something cannot go on forever, it will stop.”
 Federal spending is not a perpetual-motion machine.
-At some point in the not-too-distant future, and especially when interest rates rise from their historic lows, it will no longer be feasible to finance federal deficits with borrowed money.
+Some point in the not-too-distant future, especially when interest rates rise from historic lows, it will not be feasible to finance federal deficits with borrowed money.
 Then, one of two things will happen.

 One possibility is that the then-president and Congress will enact a very large and essentially permanent increase in federal taxation.
 While the resulting package will push the top income-tax rate well north of 50%, most of the revenue will have to come from middle-income taxpayers, likely in the form of a national sales or value-added tax.
 That will make us look more like European countries, where the tax burden on the wealthy isn’t much different from ours but the tax burden on everyone else is much heavier.